-If you’re placing your house on the rental market, consider the 1% rule, which is when the rental generates 1% of the home’s purchase price each month.
-If you’re hitting this amount monthly, you should have enough to cover the average costs of vacancies or property management.
+If you’re placing your house on the rental market, consider the 1% rule, which states that the rental should generate 1% of the home’s purchase price each month.
+If you’re hitting this amount monthly, you should have enough to cover the costs of vacancies and property management.

 Keeping the House in the Family

 You and your siblings may decide to keep the house in the family by allowing a loved one to move in and become a caretaker or by using it as a vacation home to share throughout the year.
 If you decide to go in this direction, keep all legal parts of your arrangement in writing, including whose name will be on the title and utilities.

 Be sure to consider who is responsible for maintenance and how your family will pay for it as the need arises.
 Also remember to account for recurring costs like property taxes and homeowner’s insurance.

 IFC Can Help You Get Your Inheritance Money Faster